jaFerrazza/jaFerrazza.github.io/README.md

 # Jacopo Ferrazza

-Hey, I'm Jacopo Ferrazza, a software engineer based in the Dominican Republic with a passion for quality assurance and automation.
+Howdie there, I'm a software engineer based in the Dominican Republic with a passion for quality assurance and automation.
 My passion for technology came at an early age, since the majority of my childhood was spent around computers.
 Later on as a teen, I discovered my passion for software by coding my first “Hello World” in QBasic.

 ## About me 👨🏻‍💻